What Is the Rare Lincoln Wheat Penny?

 • Valuable even with wear

-Can a Coin Worth a Fortune: The Estimated Cost of Rare Valuable Cents
+Can a Coin Worth a Fortune: The Estimated Costs of Rare Specimens

-How much can rare pennies really be worth?
-It all depends on condition, rarity and demand.
+Small grading differences can dramatically change the final market-determined Lincoln Wheat penny collectors' rare value level seen at auction.
 Some pieces in collectible condition sell for hundreds of thousands of dollars.
-The table below shows approximate market valuations for the best known specimens.
+The table below shows approximate market valuations for the best-known specimens.

 Rare Valuable Cents – Market Estimates and Record Sales